 - Fresh herbs - we like using either rosemary or thyme for this recipe.

-How to Pan Sear Steak (Finish in Oven)
+How to Make Pan Seared Steak (Finish in Oven)

 - Pull steaks from the fridge.
 Remove steaks from the fridge and let them come to room temperature before you pan fry steak.
 You'll have a much more tender steak.